Undergraduate

 Agricultural and Food Systems (AFS)

 AFS majors emphasize gaining a solid background in the agricultural sciences, including learning to work with and in the complexity of agriculture and food systems.
 All students take a core set of classes in order to develop a broad interdisciplinary background while also studying specific subjects that prepare graduates for their chosen fields.
 An internship related to the student’s focus area is included in these requirements.
-Of the five majors available, the four in which we are most heavily involved are highlighted below.
+Of the six majors available, the five in which we are most heavily involved are highlighted below.
 More detail is available at the Agricultural and Food Systems site.

 • Agricultural Technology and Production Management – Students in this hands-on major gain a science-based overview of agriculture and food systems, with an emphasis on the practical application of technology to agricultural production systems.